 - Fast startup time.

-- No official package for Qubes OS and while Qubes Mirage Firewall is still maintained, it has not had an official release since 2020.
+- No official package for Qubes OS and while Qubes Mirage Firewall is still maintained, it rarely gets an official release.
 This means that you need to follow the development process on GitHub and make a new build yourself whenever there is a new commit.

 - Does not work well with the Windows PV network driver.
 With that being said, the Windows PV networking driver is pretty buggy on its own, and I don’t recommend that you use it anyways.